craigerskine/pxl.media/content/games/atelier-lydie-and-suelle-the-alchemists-and-the-mysterious-paintings.md

 ---
-title: 'Atelier Lydie & Suelle: The Alchemists and the Mysterious Paintings'
+title: Atelier Lydie & Suelle: The Alchemists and the Mysterious Paintings
 platform: switch
 genre:
   - rpg